Safety at Sea: Inmarsat C Vs Iridium GMDSS

 A strong difference between Iridium GMDSS and it’s more established counterpart Inmarsat-C is its ability to support real-time communication, including voice calls.
 This enables the crew to communicate directly with the maritime authority in an emergency, and provide additional details about the distress situation.
 This voice call feature also acts as an additional offshore connection, adding versatility to the service, as it can be used for more than just safety.
 Iridium’s offering is also an upgrade in terms of bandwidth and data speeds, due to the low latency of LEO satellites.

-In terms of equipment, the Iridium terminals are much smaller than those required for the Inmarsat-C service and are typically more affordable.
-The Iridium terminal, the LT-3100S developed by Lars Thrane, supplies all three satellite GMDSS services in one compact terminal.
+In terms of equipment, the Iridium terminals are slightly smaller than those required for the Inmarsat-C service and are typically more affordable.
+The Iridium terminal, the LT-3100S developed by Lars Thrane, supplies GMDSS, LRIT and SSAS services.
 In addition, there is no requirement for a message terminal or printer.

 Iridium GMDSS